What is MobileMuster?

 Who manages the recycling process?

-AMTA has engaged TESS-AMM (Melbourne and Sydney based specialists in e-waste management) to manage the recycling of mobile phones, batteries, chargers and accessories.
+AMTA has engaged TES-AMM (Melbourne and Sydney based specialists in e-waste management) to manage the recycling of mobile phones, batteries, chargers and accessories.

-Handsets, circuit boards, lithium ion batteries and accessories are processed by TESS-AMM in Singapore.
+Handsets, circuit boards, lithium ion and nickel metal hydride batteries and accessories are processed by TES-AMM in Singapore.

-Nickel Cadmium and Nickel Metal Hydride batteries are sent for processing to the Korean based company, KOBAR Ltd, which meets South Korea's strict environmental standards for processing these batteries.
+Nickel cadmium batteries are sent for processing to the Korean based company, KOBAR Ltd, which meets South Korea's strict environmental standards for processing these batteries.

 Residue plastics from handset casings and housings are processed locally by Australian Composite Technology who uses the plastic to produce new composite plastic fence posts.